Focus: Turmeric's benefits for Maidens

 Lifestyle Recommendations for Maidens

 To balance the fiery nature of this life stage, focusing on activities that promote relaxation is incredibly effective.
 Engage in activities to balance perfectionist tendencies and foster a healthy relationship with both the self and nature.

 We are huge advocates of being outdoors.
 Spending time in nature is scientifically proven to lower the stress hormone cortisol, as well as boost mood and improve focus and creativity.
 (7)

 Develop daily self-care practices and routines.
 Deep breathing, meditation, self-massage, breast massage, dry brushing, long baths and ample time in nature are great places to start.

 Did you know that Wunder Workshop has a sister company?
 Boobs Essential.
 Created by WW Founder Zoe, made with 100% natural ingredients and essential oils, to promote the checking and prevention of breast cancer.
 Prevention is always at the heart of what we do, especially for us women who need to nurture ourselves daily.
 Self-massage is also a beautiful way to connect to your body and to the wisdom it has.

 Move daily.
-Yoga, practiced in a studio or at home, with or without video guides, is grounding and has both mental and physical benefits.
+Yoga, practised in a studio or at home, with or without video guides, is grounding and has both mental and physical benefits.
 Also try strength training, pilates, swimming and dancing.
 Walk, run, or go for a hike on a daily basis.

 Calm the nervous system.
-Think: Gentle thoughts, gentle approach.
+Think Gentle thoughts, gentle approach.

 Meditation calms the mind, strengthens awareness, and relaxes the nervous system.
-Meditation can be practiced independently or guided.
+Meditation can be practised independently or guided.
 Apps such as Headspace and Calm are convenient and accessible, with plenty of free guided meditations available on each.